UCSD MGT 100 Week 5

 - Popularity implies utility

-Implies importance of understanding customer needs (aka market research) prior to initial product offerings
+- Possible fear of exclusion or norm deviation Implies importance of understanding customer needs (aka market research) prior to initial product offerings

 Discrete heterogeneity by segment